-If you’re a collector or lover of concert posters, here’s a list of resources that will help you on your collecting journey!
+If you’re a collector or lover of concert posters, here’s a list of concert poster collecting resources that will help you on your collecting journey!
 Enjoy each of these remarkable books!

 Eric King’s Collector’s Guide to Psychedelic Rock Concert Posters, Postcards, and Handbills from 1965 to 1973 by Eric King

 This is the ultimate resource for collectors of psychedelic posters.
 Eric King lays out details about each poster from the Family Dog series, Bill Graham series, The Grande Ballroom, Neon Rose, and the Vulcan Gas Company.
 It includes information about the events behind the posters, as well as information on how to distinguish between various printings.
 You can order this directly from King here: http://www.therose7.com/

 The Art of Rock by Paul Grushkin

 This book discusses the history of concert posters from Presley to Punk.
 It features over 1500 posters in full color.
 It’s an excellent resource for poster collectors and does a great job of tying together the music and art.
 It tells great stories and helps you understand the art of vintage concert posters.
 This is a widely available resource wherever books are sold.
 Check it out on Amazon.

 Maximum Plunder: The Poster Art of Mike King by Mike King, Paul Herring, and Shawna Gore

 This amazing book features over a thousand posters designed by the legendary Pacific Northwest artist Mike King.
 It’s an amazing resource for modern concert art.
 It’s currently out being reprinted!
 Stay tuned…

 The follow up to The Art of Rock, this book explores contemporary concert posters.
 It features over 1600 posters from over 200 sources, as well as interesting information from various artists.
 A great resource for modern concert art!
 You can buy it here.